babylonlabs-io/babylon/x/finality/README.md

 in the finalization rounds.
 This includes:

 - handling requests for submitting finality votes from finality providers;
-- maintaining the finalization status of blocks; and
+- maintaining the finalization status of blocks;
+- identifying sluggish finality providers; and
 - maintaining equivocation evidences of culpable finality providers.

 ## Table of contents